MalikP1/MalikP1/README.md

 ###

-<p align="left">✨ Started my coding journey in November 2023<br>📚 I'm currently learning Next.js and Python<br>🎯 Goals: To keep expanding my knowledge as a Full Stack Developer<br>🎲 Fun fact: I used to swim competitively 🏊🏾‍♂️</p>
+<p align="left">✨ Started my coding journey in July 2023<br>📚 I'm currently building websites as a Freelance Software Developer.<br>🎯 Goals: To keep expanding my knowledge as a Full Stack Developer<br>🎲 Fun fact: I used to swim competitively 🏊🏾‍♂️</p>

 ###